SHAPE FOR CHANGE MANAGEMENT

 Export structured change reports built from verified site evidence, ready to submit and defend every claim.

-Stop change events on site from eroding your margins
+Stop change events in the field from eroding your margins

-Learn more about how leading contractors are spotting changes early, building bulletproof records, and recovering costs with complete evidence using Shape.
+Learn more about how leading contractors are spotting change events early, building bulletproof documentation, and recovering costs with complete evidence using Shape.

 “A lot of the time, the way that you build the project, there's a lot of change involved.
 Shape allows you to track all of those changes.
 You can see the journey that Shape created for you by all of the updates that you do through there.”